bertkdowns/thesis/notes/proposal.litreview.md

 Digital Twins may be designed to work in multi-agent systems, interacting with other digital twins or acting on behalf of the physical system.

-### Virtualisation
+### Virtualisation / Emulation

 Virtualisation is similar in concept to a Digital Twin.
 It is the ability to create a piece of digital software that can replicate how a physical system would behave.
 It is comonly used in computers and networking, as well as in IoT: A virtual computer can run the same code as a physical computer, and a virtual sensor can respond in the same way that a physical sensor can [[@khan_virtualisation_wireless]].

 Virtualised systems may not have a single, identifiable real-world counterpart in the same way as Digital Twins.
 However, the ability to accurately simulate a physical system is essential to Digital Twins, so many concepts and tools can be applied from this field.

-It can be considered analogous to modelling.
+For example, a Digital Twin could emulate a physical sensor, PLC system, or SCADA system, sending data to the same visualisation and control tools that the factory uses to monitor the physical system .
+This would enable operators to view the simulations' response to changes in the same way as they would view the real process's responses [[@sixlayer_redelinghuys_2020]], and would enable the digital twin to communicate with outside systems through already-standard protocols.

 ### Digital Twins for Visualisation